Jsparrow/jsparrow.github.io/docs/rules/remove-modifiers-in-interface-properties.md

 ---
 title: Remove Modifiers in Interface Properties
 description:
-    Removes 'public' modifiers from methods and 'public static final' modifiers from fields declared in interfaces.
+    Removes the 'public' modifiers from method declarations and 'public static final' modifiers from field declarations in Java interfaces.

 tags: ["Java 1.1", "Readability"]
 ---